Max Ejdum

-Max Isaac Ejdum (born 15 October 2004) is a Danish professional footballer who plays as a midfielder for Danish Superliga club OB.
+Max Isaac Ejdum (born 15 October 2004) is a Danish professional footballer who plays as a midfielder for Danish Superliga club Brøndby.

-Career
+Club career

 OB

-Ejdum started his career at Svendborg fB, before joining OB as an U12 player.
-He played his way up through the youth ranks, before he at the age of 17, was called up for his first professional game on 29 July 2022.
-He got his professional debut in the same match, as he was brought in to replace Bashkim Kadrii for the last 7–8 minutes.
+Ejdum began his career at local side Svendborg fB, where he played from under-9 to under-11 level, before joining OB's academy as an under-12 player.
+He progressed through the youth ranks and, at the age of 17, received his first senior call-up on 29 July 2022 for a Superliga match against Midtjylland, making his professional debut in the same fixture as a late substitute for Bashkim Kadrii in a 5–1 home defeat.